armandofox/armandofox.github.io/_pages/music-theater.md

 # Ways I support local theater

+- I see lots of shows.
 [Here's a list]({% link _pages/music-theater/theaters.md %}) of theaters in the Bay Area I frequent and/or subscribe to.
+Join my email list (at right) if you want to come with me!

 -   I hope the advice in my book [Piano/Conductor: So They Talked You Into Being Music Director](http://pianoconductor.com/)  will be useful